nss-data-science-cohort-5/sql_prescribers-jrawdata/Part_1.md

 1. a.
 Which prescriber had the highest total number of claims (totaled over all drugs)?
 Report the npi and the total number of claims.
   b.
 Repeat the above, but this time report the nppes_provider_first_name, nppes_provider_last_org_name,  specialty_description, and the total number of claims.

+SELECT npi, drug_name, total_claim_count
+FROM prescription
+GROUP BY npi, drug_name, total_claim_count
+ORDER BY total_claim_count DESC
+Limit 100

 2. a.
 Which specialty had the most total number of claims (totaled over all drugs)?